ibm-cloud-docs/ContinuousDelivery/git_web_ide.md

 ### Eclipse Orion Web IDE
 {: #commit_web}

-1. In the Working Directory Changes section, select the check box for each file to commit.
+1. In the Working Directory Changes section, select the checkbox for each file to commit.

 2. In the **Enter the commit message** field, type a message that describes your changes.